lab176344/scikit-THI_CIAD/README.rst

 .. -*- mode: rst -*-
-Scikit-THI
+scikit-THI
 ============

-``Scikit-THI`` is a modified version of the scikit-learn [1] repository.
+``scikit-THI`` is a modified version of the scikit-learn [1] repository.
 The modifications are mainly in the Random Forest implementation of the scikit-learn [1] repository.

-About Scikit
+About scikit-learn
 ---------------
 [1] scikit-learn is a Python module for machine learning built on top of SciPy and is distributed under the 3-Clause BSD license.